seancfoley/IPAddress/ipaddress.md

 `assignMinPrefixForBlock()` in `IPAddress`, or any of the methods that allow you to set any given prefix length directly such as `setPrefixLength(int)`.

+Anytime you have an individual address or a subnet with prefix length, you can get the address representing the entire block for that prefix using the method `toPrefixBlock`.
+In the reverse direction, given an entire block for a prefix, you can get the IPv4 network address or the
+IPv6 anycast address by calling `getLower` or by calling `toZeroHost`.

 &#8203;